braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_for_currents.md

 Lastly, select **Launch Current**.

 {% alert warning %}
-If you intend to create more than one of the same Currents connectors (for example, two message engagement event connectors), they must be in different app groups.
-Because the Braze Segment.io Currents integration cannot isolate events by different apps in a single app group, failure to do this will lead to unnecessary data deduping and lost data.
+If you intend to create more than one of the same Currents connectors (for example, two message engagement event connectors), they must be in different workspaces.
+Because the Braze Segment.io Currents integration cannot isolate events by different apps in a single workspace, failure to do this will lead to unnecessary data deduping and lost data.
 {% endalert %}

 To read more, visit Segment.io [documentation](https://segment.com/docs/sources/cloud-apps/appboy/).